Sangram-tech/All-programming--/README.md

 (https://github.com/Sangram-tech/Python--/blob/main/String.py)

-• wrte a program to display the last digit of a number.
+• write a program to display the last digit of a number.

 (https://github.com/Sangram-tech/Python--/blob/main/Last%20digit%20of%20number%20.py)

+  write a program to display if a year is leap year or not.

+  ()